 UWM graduate students have the opportunity to work as Research Assistants for the Encyclopedia of Milwaukee, a print and digital history project headed by Prof. Amanda I. Seligman and Prof. Margo Anderson.
-Prospective graduate students at the master’s degree or doctoral level who are interested in applying for a position as a Research Assistant should send Mr. Robert Powell (email@example.com) an email application that includes a cover letter, contact information for a faculty reference, and a CV by January 15, 2014.
-We will also review the writing sample and the transcript filed with your program application.
-Interviews will be conducted in person or via Skype in late January or early February.
+Prospective graduate students at the master’s degree or doctoral level who are interested in applying for a position as a Research Assistant should send Mr. Robert Powell (email@example.com) an email application that includes a cover letter, contact information for a faculty reference, and a CV by January 15, 2015.
 If you have questions, please email Professor Amanda I. Seligman at firstname.lastname@example.org.

 Departmental Graduate Student Grants and Awards

 The Department has a limited amount of funds available to support thesis research.
 Preference is given to students who need to travel to research collections outside Milwaukee.
-Applicants for travel grants must prepare a statement of purpose outlining the research they plan to conduct and its significance for their thesis, along with a budget of anticipated expenses.
-For more information and deadlines, contact the Director of Graduate Studies.
+Applicants for travel support must prepare a statement of purpose outlining the research they plan to conduct and its significance for their thesis, along with a budget of anticipated expenses.
+Applicants should complete the Travel Support Application and submit it to the Director of Graduate Studies by Dec.
+1. For more information, contact the Director of Graduate Studies.